 The mountain air moves our clothes we are so still, listening for tires on dirt road.
 The latrine looks the color of the sky, its grays and beige beginnings now colored by exact morning sunlight.

 He looks down at his feet.

-I look him in the eyes, yet again not knowing what to say to someone so close to me whom I am unlikely to ever see again.
+I look at him as I listen to him, yet again not knowing what to say to someone so close to me whom I am unlikely to ever see again.

-I could've been stronger, braver, better.
+I could've been braver, better, stronger.
 Maybe all the humans say that in the end.